Hardly Kirk-ing: Plot

+Production

+The timeslot for this episode was extended five minutes to 8:35 PM so that the animated short The Longest Daycare could air after the episode.

 Reception

 Critical reception

 The episode received mostly positive reviews.

 Robert David Sullivan of The A.V.
 Club gave the episode a B−, saying, "We're still a long way past Simpsons episodes with emotional resonance, but plain weirdness works better than the constant cutaways and pop-culture-dropping of last week's episode.
 Milhouse is not an overused character, and he still has kind of a Charlie Brown quality that allows us to see humor in his adult-like, well-articulated neuroses, so that it doesn't feel as if we're laughing at an actual little boy."

+Teresa Lopez of TV Fanatic gave the episode 2.5 out of 5 stars.
+She stated that not much happened with Milhouse impersonating an adult and was disturbed with Bart having a condom in his mouth.
+She highlighted Homer's scenes with his improving searching ability.

 Rob Dawson of TV Equals gave the episode a positive review, saying: "'Hardly Kirk-ing' is the kind of episode that I wish The Simpsons could pump out every week these days.
 It's well-constructed and funny, it is what I want late-period The Simpsons to be.
 It keeps itself together, plays off the larger extended universe of Springfield without seeming like a parade of 'hey, I recognize that guy', and is, most importantly, entertaining."

+Awards and nominations

 Tom Gammill & Max Pross were nominated for a Writers Guild of America Award for Outstanding Writing in Animation at the 66th Writers Guild of America Awards for their script to this episode.